 - Is the Project Planning being properly estimated with respect to schedule and cost?

 - How often rework is done by the development team due to the lack of clear understanding of the requirements?

 - Are the requested changes properly accommodated and impacts are analyzed and propagated to the correct levels?

 Fig: Risk Management Process for ALM in Kovair

 The fact is that gathering and managing requirements efficiently is an absolute critical factor in developing all kinds of software applications and systems.
 Requirements are the basis of what needs to be produced that are requested by the customers and developed by the software development organizations.
 Many believe that requirements are actually the primary source of most of the project risks and defects.
 According to the researches done, a major percentage of rework effort is spent on rectifying the requirements-related issues and the least is spent on fixing the code-related defects.

 Researchers have found that the cost to fix a defect increases if it is allowed to propagate through the software cycle.
 Moreover, surveys indicate that a post-production defect takes a much longer time to fix with respect to the one being found in any of the pre-production stages.

 Business Analyst Role in Risk Mitigation during ALM Implementation

 In many instances, analysts start a project without having a defined set of requirements from the customer.
-Absence of such requirements specification documents can be highly risky for the project team as they remain confused about what is to be done and when to start the project related activities.
+The absence of such requirements specification documents can be highly risky for the project team as they remain confused about what is to be done and when to start the project-related activities.

 Here I will discuss some of the business cases that lead the project towards risk and how an analyst can play an important role in mitigating the risk by taking proper corrective actions.